XBigTK13X/Aigilas/README.md

 "A-JILL-US" (similar to ageless, but without a hard stop between age and less)

 ## Under what licenses is this game? ##
-Please refer to LICENSE.txt, which must be contained in any distribution of source code or binaries.
+I am a fan of permissive licenses.
+Please refer to LICENSE.txt for more details, which must be contained in any distribution of source code or binaries.
+Aigilas is intended to be a project that I can use to help teach others how to make games.
+I believe that a permissive license makes that goal easier to reach.